owlbarn/owl/INSTALL_WINDOWS.md

 The recommended way to build native apps from OCaml is the [OCaml for Windows](https://fdopen.github.io/opam-repository-mingw/) setup, which uses a `Cygwin` environment, but compiles to native Windows (without relying on `Cygwin.dll`).
 OCaml for Windows (_OfW_) features an opam repository and sets up the needed toolchains, e.g., `gcc`, `make`, `pc-config`, so that most opam packages build out-of-the-box, even the ones relying on C-code.

 Please make sure the path is correctly setup, as described on the OfW website: [depext cygwin](https://fdopen.github.io/opam-repository-mingw/depext-cygwin/).
-Otherwise, theh cross-compiling tools might not find the correct binaries.
+Otherwise, the cross-compiling tools might not find the correct binaries.

 ## Pre-Requisites